 “Whether you’re a large player or a small player, if you come with the right solution, you’ll stand out at APEX events.” – Joe Leader, APEX CEO

 AirFi is excited about two new initiatives that will improve the passenger experience.
-Its partnership with UK television network ITV means that it’s now able to refresh television content each day, so passengers can catch up on the latest episodes of a show they’ve missed while on holiday, during their flight home.
+Its partnership with UK television network ITV means that it will be able to refresh television content each day, so passengers can catch up on the latest episodes of a show they’ve missed while on holiday, during their flight home.

 Technology developed by AirFi makes it possible to access digital rights management (DRM) content via a browser.
 This means passengers won’t have to download an airline’s app in order to watch content in flight.
 “Apps bring conversion rates to below 10 percent because passengers who didn’t download the app before the flight can’t access the content,” explained Heimerikx.
 “We see 22 percent of passengers logging onto our system.”
 The technology will be flying within the next month.
 AirFi will be announcing three more customers in the coming weeks.